roman-milk/roman-milk.github.io/katies-devious-mind.md

  Sarah took full advantage of her mother's stupor, turned her head and shoved her tongue deep into the folds of her mother's cunt.
 Jackie gasped and took both her hands and pushed down on her daughter's head and started to fuck her face.
 Sarah was now rapidly running her tongue up and down the folds till she found Jackie's clit.
 She immediately sucked it into her mouth and bit down.
 Jackie screamed as a massive climax exploded out from deep within and coursed out to all her extremities curling her toes as her muscles clinched trapping Sarah's head between her legs.
 Sarah's face was covered with Jackie's juices as they flooded from her pussy.
 She drank them down loving the flavor of her mom's fluids.

  Katie moaned as her plan was working.
 She now had her step mom and step sister in an incestuous relationship.
 That pushed Katie's climax over the top and an orgasm pulsed out from her cunt throughout her body.
 She knew that now was the time to take things further and take complete control.
-Report_Story #1